-|Alfred LaRue (1917? - 1996) and Edgar Glosup (1907 - 1999) were certainly unique individuals ... their backgrounds and experiences were different, almost opposite each other.
+|Eddie Dean (1907 - 1999) and Al 'Lash' LaRue (1917 - 1996) were certainly unique individuals ... their backgrounds and experiences were different, almost opposite of each other.

 Dean and LaRue's first film together was Dean's SONG OF OLD WYOMING (PRC, 1945).
 They would pair up in two more westerns, WILD WEST (PRC, 1946) and THE CARAVAN TRAIL (PRC, 1946), before riding separate trails during the decline of the B western in the post World War II years.
 (Note: the Dean/LaRue film, PRAIRIE OUTLAWS, was not new, but a shortened, B&W version of WILD WEST.)

 Want to read and see more about Eddie Dean and Lash LaRue.
 Click on the images below, and you'll be transported to their webpages.